thesis/valkyrie/docs/migrating-heimdall.md

 ## Set up your access

+Make sure you have been granted access to the new project.
+This should be done via terraform, with an update to the iam role.

+Set up your vpn to access the project (get an `.ovpn` config file from the project owner).

+Use glcoud to download the kubectl profile for the cluster:

+- `gcloud beta interactive` opens a console with autocomplete for gcloud commands
+- `gcloud container clusters get-credentials <project-name> --internal-ip --region <your-region>`

+You should now be able to see `gke_thesis-ops-2748_us-central1_thesis-ops`.
+Verify this via: `kubectl get context`.

 ## Migrating Secrets

 All of Heimdall's secrets are stored in one GCP `Secret` object, named